dell/csm-docs/content/v3/csidriver/installation/test/powermax.md

 5. After the pod becomes `Ready` and `Running`, you can start to use this pod and volume.

 >Note: CSI driver for PowerMax will create the necessary objects like Storage group, HostID and Masking View.
-They must not be createÝyÈz7š'ìhìùX
+They must not be created manually.